 Orpheus is a figure from ancient Greek mythology, most famous for his virtuoso ability in playing the lyre or kithara.
-His music could charm the wild animals of the forest and even streams would pause and trees bend a little closer to hear his sublime singing.
+His music could charm the wild animals of the forest, and even streams would pause and trees bend a little closer to hear his sublime singing.
 He was also a renowned poet, travelled with Jason and the Argonauts in search of the Golden Fleece, and even descended into the Underworld of Hades to recover his lost wife Eurydice.
 Orpheus was seen as the head of a poetic tradition known as Orphism where, according to some scholars, adherents performed certain rituals and composed or read poems, texts, and hymns, which included an alternative view of humanity’s origins.
-Orpheus is widely referenced in all forms of ancient Greek art.
+Orpheus is widely referenced in all forms of ancient Greek art from pottery to sculpture.

-Orpheus had excellent musical pedigree as his mother was the Muse Calliope and he learnt his great skills from his father the god Apollo, the finest musician of them all.
+Orpheus had an excellent musical pedigree as his mother was the Muse Calliope and he learnt his great skills from his father the god Apollo, the finest musician of them all.
 Orpheus’ mortal father was generally considered to be King Oeagrus (or Oiagros) of Thrace, where the Greeks believed the lyre also came from.
 Orpheus’ brother was the unfortunate Linos (Linus) of Argos, the inventor of rhythm and melody, and the kithara teacher of Hercules, who was killed by his famous pupil after he over-chastised the hero.
 Orpheus also passed on his musical skills, notably tutoring King Midas, the mythical king of Phrygia whose touch changed everything into gold.
 In some myths, Orpheus had a son, Leos who was regarded as the founder of the Athenian Leontids.

 Orpheus visited Egypt but then returned to Greece to become a member of Jason’s expedition to find the Golden Fleece in Colchis on the Black Sea.
 The talented virtuoso not only entertained the Argonauts but also kept time for the rowers of the Argo ship and even ended a few drunken brawls amongst the mariners with his gentle notes.
 It was also said that he even calmed the seas with his seductive singing and charmed the terrible Sirens who tempted sailors to their deaths.
-The story is an early example of the Greek’s faith in the magical powers of music.
+The story is an early example of the ancient Greek’s faith in the magical powers of music.

 Aside from music, Orpheus was considered the first Greek poet who passed on the artistic mantle to the mythical singer and poet Musaeus, who, in turn, passed it on to the more familiar Hesiod and Homer.
-Orpheus is mentioned as such, albeit rather negatively, by both Plato (Protagoras and Apology) and the writer of Greek comedy plays Aristophanes (c.
+Orpheus is mentioned as such, albeit rather negatively, by both the philosopher Plato (Protagoras and Apology) and the writer of Greek comedy plays Aristophanes (c.
 460 - c.
 380 BCE), for example, Frogs.
 Orpheus was also credited with the powers of prophecy, and some traditions credit him with giving the human race the gifts of agriculture, medicine, and writing.

-In ancient Greek art Orpheus is, unsurprisingly, usually depicted with his lyre or kithara close at hand, and from the 4th century BCE he is sometimes wearing Thracian dress.
+In ancient Greek art, Orpheus is, unsurprisingly, usually depicted with his lyre or kithara close at hand, and from the 4th century BCE, he is sometimes seen wearing Thracian dress.
 On red-figure pottery, scenes from the Eurydice myth are popular as are scenes of the musician’s death, attacked by ferocious women (although interestingly, none ever have the attributes of Maenads).